wohlgejm/accountable/README.rst

 These defaults can be changed by editing your `~/.accountable/config.yaml`.
 Nesting fields is supported.
-Check out the Jira documentation `here <https://docs.atlassian.com/jira/REST/latest/#api/2/issue-getIssue>`_ for information on fields in th payload.
+Check out the Jira documentation `here <https://docs.atlassian.com/jira/REST/latest/#api/2/issue-getIssue>`_ for information on fields in the payload.

 Using with Githooks
 ===================